cmpitg/emacs-cmpitg/README.md

 * Although it looks ugly, to prevent name clash, all of my functions have the `-` prefix.

+* All functions should be loaded properly without package being installed.

 ### Recipes ###

 ```